burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 If you see a `noexcept` in a function's header, you can be sure that this function will never throw an exception.

-Construction of interception of exceptions from the initialization list.
+Construction of the interception of exceptions from the initialization list.
 Example:
 ```cpp
 #include <stdio.h>